 A deep-rooted history in folk medicine

-In parts of the Caribbean, men take sea moss (in a nutraceutical, gel, or beverage form) as an aphrodisiac in the hopes of increasing their sex drive and conception.
+In parts of the Caribbean, men take red seaweed (in a nutraceutical, gel, or beverage form) as an aphrodisiac in the hopes of increasing their sex drive and conception.
 Moreover, many of the factors that can contribute to male infertility, conditions such as obesity or varicocele, can be alleviated with the fucoxanthin and oligomannate derived from various seaweed (when combined with other health and lifestyle choices).

-Though most of these benefits have been anecdotal up until this point, there are some promising studies that might encourage wider usage of sea moss in male fertility treatments.
+Though most of these benefits have been anecdotal up until this point, there are some promising studies that might encourage wider usage of Irish moss in male fertility treatments.

 The right dose of red seaweed